 - Wine: good selection, helpful recommendations, very good quality, less than $12/large glass.
 One should not have to spend a fortune for a good wine.
-(Examples: Grill at Hacienda del Sol; Anthony’s In The Catalinas)
+(Examples: Grill at Hacienda del Sol; Anthony’s In The Catalinas (Now Closed))

 - Service: attentive, personable, pleasant, helpful, knowledgeable, efficient, timely.
-(Examples: Ritz Carlton at Dove Mountain; Anthony’s In The Catalinas; Grill at Hacienda del Sol)
+(Examples: Ritz Carlton at Dove Mountain; Anthony’s In The Catalinas (Now Closed); Grill at Hacienda del Sol)

 - Ambiance: interesting interior design, art, originality, comfortable seating, not unpleasantly noisy.
 Extra points for great view and/or historical setting.
 (Examples: North; Agave; Blanco: Tacos + Tequila, Elvira’s)